adventure-yunfei/distributed-worker/README.md

-# Promisable WEB Worker Runner
+# Promised WEB Worker Runner

 Run task on web worker and retrieve the result, simply by Promise api.